Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Saint Lucia, a member of the Commonwealth, achieved independence from Britain in 1979.
-In May 1997, Kenny Anthony led the Saint Lucia Labour Party (SLP) to victory in legislative elections, defeating the United Workers’ Party (UWP).
+Kenny Anthony led the Saint Lucia Labour Party (SLP) to victory in the 1997 legislative elections, defeating the United Workers’ Party (UWP).
 As prime minister, Anthony began to address the concerns of an electorate that was weary of economic distress and reports of official corruption.
-In the December 2001 general elections, the SLP captured 14 of 17 seats in the House of Assembly.
+In the 2001 general elections, the SLP retained a majority of seats in the House of Assembly and Anthony returned to the premiership.

 John Compton, Saint Lucia’s first prime minister after independence, came out of retirement to lead the UWP to an unexpected victory in the December 2006 elections; he was sworn in again as prime minister at the age of 81.
-Though his party won 11 seats in the House of Assembly, he pledged to “govern in a spirit of cooperation” with the SLP.
+His party won 11 seats in the House of Assembly, but he pledged to “govern in a spirit of cooperation” with the SLP.
 Compton was soon sidelined by illness and died in September 2007.
-He was replaced by Stephenson King, a cabinet member from the UWP who had served as acting prime minister for several months before Compton’s death.
+He was replaced by Stephenson King, a UWP cabinet member who had served as acting prime minister for several months before Compton’s death.

 Political Rights and Civil Liberties: